UESTC-nnLab/Tridos/README.md

 Triple-domain Feature Learning with Frequency-aware Memory Enhancement for Moving Infrared Small Target Detection

-We have submited our paper to "IEEE Trans. on Geoscience and Remote Sensing (TGRS)".
+Our paper is accepted to "IEEE Trans. on Geoscience and Remote Sensing (TGRS)".

 Currently, it is still in the process of refinement.
 After the formal publication of the paper, the code will be further improved.
 ![frame](frame.png)